Advice > Product management

 This section should be extremely concise and clear.
 Hopefully, your educational achievements can do the talking for you, as all you can really do here is present the necessary information with the right level of detail.

-Note that if you have recently graduated and only have internship experiences, this section should follow the Personal Information section, and you may want to go into a bit more detail.
+Note that if you have recently graduated and only have internship experiences, this section should follow the Personal Information section.
+You may also want to go into a bit more detail.
 Otherwise, you can include it after work experience.

 Follow the tips below to make sure you get it just right.